Skip to main content

 SAFE Levels configurationโ€‹

-Instead of manually tweaking each policy individually, you can use SAFE Levels, each of which has previously configured settings for policies.
 By default, SAFE Levels are enabled and set to level 5 on the Portal.
-You can change this by either disabling them completely (Don't use levels) or choosing one of the five levels, either for the whole organization or separately for each group.
+You can change this by either disabling them completely (Don't use levels) or choosing one of the five levels, either for the whole organization or for every group individually.

 Switching between SAFE Levels or disabling them affects the software package analysis results both on File Stream and Projects pages.
 When you've changed or disabled SAFE Levels settings, you need to reanalyze your packages for new changes to take effect and your analysis reports to be up to date.